DataWanderers/find-a-similar-pro-cyclist/README.md

 ## Cool?

-If you are interested in expanding the logic, or improving the app('s) layout, get in touch!
+If you are interested in expanding the logic, or improving the app('s layout), get in touch!